 In the 1970s, Pastor Terry Virgo began travelling to various churches and house groups in the south of England to seek the presence of God together.
 These visits quickly developed into organised gatherings, Bible weeks, and conferences, as well as a cassette service with talks and music.
 The Newfrontiers movement was born!

 In the following decades, its influence and reach expanded beyond the UK to other countries.
 New churches were planted and missionaries were sent out into the world.
-In 2011, Newfrontiers had grown to over 800 churches in 70 different nations.
-The movement was redefined as a network with 15 different “spheres” worldwide.
+In 2009, a group of people also started to gather in Berlin, people who sensed that God was up to something special in the city.

-Around the same time God gave a new vision for church planting in large cities to Emmanuel Church in Brighton.
-Healthy churches multiply!
-In 2014 Neville and Sue Jones moved from Brighton to Berlin and started Mosaik, a young, dynamic church in the center of Germany’s capital.
+Around the same time, God gave a new vision for church planting in large cities to Emmanuel Church in Brighton.
+As a result, Neville and Sue Jones came from Brighton to Germany and joined together with the Berlin group.
+In 2014, Mosaik was launched, a young, dynamic church in the center of the capital.